-(Time Required Is According to the Course Taken)
+CHEMISTRY V-Special Methods in Quantitative Chemical Analysis (Time Required Is According to the Course Taken)

 This is an advanced course and takes up a few of the special forms of technical work, such as, water analysis, food analysis, including flour and butter.
-The course will be opened only to those students whose work has been entirely satisfactory in Chemistry IV.
+The course will be open only to those students whose work has been entirely satisfactory in Chemistry IV.